JTOne123/web4-agent-protocol/src/openapi-mcp-server/csharp/README.md

 - [Use MCP servers in VS Code (Preview)](https://code.visualstudio.com/docs/copilot/chat/mcp-servers)
 - [Use MCP servers in Visual Studio (Preview)](https://learn.microsoft.com/visualstudio/ide/mcp-servers)

+### Test the MCP server by asking a question like:
 What is the weather forecast for New York city?